 By comparison of style with a Yuan stone stele showing the same figure, this statue may be dated from the late thirteenth century of our calendar.
 The turquoise and coral insets are later.

 The artist has done everything to symbolize a fierce power : massive proportions, raised arm brandishing the lightning, knee bent by the warrior in action, lower garment decorated with tiger skin, wild facial expression, wide open bulging eyes, flaming beard, and the long fangs at the corners of the mouth.

-2017 SOLD for $ 3.85M including premium
+2017 SOLD for $ 3.85M by Christie's

-On September 13 in New York, Christie's sells a 51 cm high Buddha in golden bronze made in Nepal 800 to 600 years ago, lot 620 estimated $ 600K.
+On September 13, 2017, Christie's sold for $ 3.85M from a lower estimate of $ 600K a 51 cm high Buddha in golden bronze made in Nepal 800 to 600 years ago, lot 620.
 This hollowed figure served as a reliquary and still preserves a mixture of scriptures, fabrics and herbs.